mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

-RoQ does not impact the usage of RTP Audio Video Profiles (AVP) ({{!RFC3551}}), or any RTP-based mechanisms, even though it may render some of them unnecessary, e.g., Secure Real-Time Transport Prococol (SRTP) ({{?RFC3711}}) might not be needed, because end-to-end security is already provided by QUIC, and double encryption by QUIC and by SRTP might have more costs than benefits.
+RoQ does not impact the usage of RTP Audio Video Profiles (AVP) ({{!RFC3551}}), or any RTP-based mechanisms, even though it may render some of them unnecessary, e.g., Secure Real-Time Transport Protocol (SRTP) ({{?RFC3711}}) might not be needed, because end-to-end security is already provided by QUIC, and double encryption by QUIC and by SRTP might have more costs than benefits.
 Nor does RoQ limit the use of RTCP-based